How are applicants placed on trips?

 What kind of volunteer work will I be doing?

 - You’ll be doing hands-on direct service work within a community.
-Some of the issues we focus on are community development, disaster relief, education, hunger, and environmentalism.
-Check out the “Trip Information” page of our website for a full list of the trips we’ll be taking and the social issues we’ll be addressing.
+Some of the issues we focus on are community development, disaster recovery, education, hunger, and environmentalism.
+Check out the Trips page of our website for a full list of the trips we’ll be taking and the social issues we’ll be addressing.

 What’s the best way to stay updated with application deadlines, information sessions, and everything else AB?